edocAdmin/edoc-organizer-help/pages/05.faqs/04.general-edoc-organizer-set-up/docs.md

 Arranging Labels:
 1. Choose a label to move by clicking on it.
 Use the blue arrows at the top of the label panel bar to arrange the order of the labels.

-# Integrate eDoc Organizer with Gmail
+[/ui-accordion-item][/ui-accordion]

-eDoc Organizer will work with most email clients like Microsoft Outlook, Outlook Express or Microsoft Live Mail.
+[ui-accordion independent=true open=none][ui-accordion-item title="Integrate eDoc Organizer with Gmail"]eDoc Organizer will work with most email clients like Microsoft Outlook, Outlook Express or Microsoft Live Mail.
 To integrate it with Gmail, you have to enable POP access to your Gmail account and setup one of these clients on your computer.
 Once you have completed that process, eDoc Organizer will be able to share documents via email using your Gmail account.

 You can find Google’s instructions on enabling POP access and setting up the client of your choice at [http://mail.google.com/support/bin/answer.py?answer=13273](http://mail.google.com/support/bin/answer.py?answer=13273).

 Just because you setup this new way of accessing your Gmail account, doesn’t mean you have to use this method for all your day to day correspondence.
-You can continue access Gmail via the web, this method is only needed to enable eDoc Organizer to send documents via your Gmail account.
+You can continue access Gmail via the web, this method is only needed to enable eDoc Organizer to send documents via your Gmail account.[/ui-accordion-item][/ui-accordion]

-# How to Scan in Business Cards using eDoc Organizer

-What appears on screen after you scan the business card is partly dependent on the  scanner you are using and partly dependent on the settings you are using within eDoc Organizer.
+[ui-accordion independent=true open=none][ui-accordion-item title="How to Scan in Business Cards using eDoc Organizer"]What appears on screen after you scan the business card is partly dependent on the  scanner you are using and partly dependent on the settings you are using within eDoc Organizer.
 The first thing to try is to see if your scanners driver has an option to correctly scan a document that is the size of a typical business card (3.5 by 2 inches).
 If it does, the option would be automatically listed under the document size drop-down in the scan document wizard.

 ![](ss1.png)